jbirddog/blue/README.md

 ## Building

 To build the BlueVM, tools and examples run `make`.
-Submodules need to be initialized prior to building.

 ## Block Structure